cockroachdb/docs/v21.2/ui-statements-page.md

 **Execution counts** displays execution statistics for the SQL statement fingerprint.

-  - **First attempts** is the cumulative number of first attempts at executing statements with this fingerprint within the [specified time interval](#time-interval).
+  - **First attempts** is the cumulative number of first attempts at executing statements with this fingerprint within the last hour.
   - **Total executions** is the total number of executions of statements with this fingerprint.
 It is calculated as the sum of first attempts and retries.
-  - **Retries** is the cumulative number of [retries](transactions.html#transaction-retries) of statements with this fingerprint within the [specified time interval](#time-interval).
+  - **Retries** is the cumulative number of [retries](transactions.html#transaction-retries) of statements with this fingerprint within the last hour.
-  - **Max Retries** is the highest number of retries of a single statement with this fingerprint within the [specified time interval](#time-interval).
+  - **Max Retries** is the highest number of retries of a single statement with this fingerprint within the last hour.
 For example, if three statements with the same fingerprint had to be retried 0, 1, and 5 times, then the Max Retries value for the fingerprint is 5.

 ### Diagnostics